 Club Lloyds will regularly ‘load’ offers to your debit card.
-All you need to do is shop as you normally do using your card and cashback will be paid into your current account.
+All you need to do is shop as you usually do using your card, and cashback will be paid into your current account.

 You can earn up to 15% back from retailers such as Costa, Co-op and Sky.

 Although after a year of being with Club Lloyds, the only offer I have received is cashback if I switch to Scottish Power.
-And as they’re more expensive compared to my current energy supplier, that’s pointless!
+And as they’re more expensive than my current energy supplier, that’s pointless!

 Save the Change

-This is a method becoming quite popular amongst banks and financial apps in an attempt to encourage you to save more.
-If you’re a Plum user, then you may have already used it.
-The idea is, every time you make a purchase using your Lloyds’ card, Lloyds will round up the amount you spend to the nearest pound.
+This method is becoming quite popular amongst banks and financial apps to encourage you to save more.
+If you’re a Plum user, you may have already used it.
+Every time you make a purchase using your Lloyds’ card, Lloyds will round up the amount you spend to the nearest pound.

 For example, spend £4.20 on a cup of coffee and 80 pence will be moved to your Save the Change account.